-Clinical Assistant Professor of International Education
+Clinical Assistant Professor and Deputy Director of International Education

 Dr. Heddy Lahmann is a Clinical Professor of International Education in NYU’s Steinhardt School of Education, Culture, and Human Development.
 She has more than a decade of experience in education conflict and crisis contexts, with a focus on arts education with youth affected by political violence.
 Her research has appeared in the Harvard Educational Review, and she has co-authored rigorous reviews on what works for education and social emotional learning in emergencies for UK’s Department for International Development, USAID, and the Education Conflict Review.
 Dr. Lahmann has consulted for the Community Arts Network/Porticus Foundation, FCDO, UNHCR, USAID, and the World Bank with expertise in education in humanitarian and development contexts, civic education, and arts for social change.
 In addition to her research, she has worked as a teaching artist, performer, and artist-researcher with children and youth domestically and internationally including projects with Clowns Without Borders, Bond Street Theatre, and the Refugee Youth Summer Academy and Saturday Learning Series with the International Rescue Committee and Artists Striving to End Poverty.
 She is currently engaged with projects focusing on multimodal distance learning and global public arts education.